Teenlife

 Why Are Teen Car Insurance Rates So High?

 Insurance companies play the odds — and the odds aren’t in favor of teen drivers.
-The longer you have your driver’s license and the more time you spend on the road, the lower your chances are of getting in an accident.
+The longer you have your driver’s license and the more time you spend on the road, the lower your chances of getting in an accident.
 This comes from experience.
-Every time you get behind the wheel, you gain valuable knowledge that can help you make better choices next time you drive.
+Every time you get behind the wheel, you gain valuable knowledge that can help you make better choices the next time you drive.

 Even if a teenage driver spent ample time learning the rules and practicing driving with an adult, their inexperience in real-life situations creates a disadvantage in the ever-changing driving environment.